Welcome to North County Recreation and Park District

 NCRPD is a Local Government Agency providing Recreation and Parks services to the North Monterey County area including the communities of Castroville, Moss Landing, Oak Hills and parts of Elkhorn and Prunedale, along with the surrounding rural community.
 NCRPD opperates the North County Recreation Center, Cato-Phillips Park, Crane Street Park, Japanese School Park, Rancho Moro Cojo Park and the Moro Cojo Nature Trails.

 We create community through people, parks and programs.

 Strengthen community image and sense of place

 Strengthen safety and security

 NCRPD provides recreational services for youth Monday through Friday after school and beginning at 1pm during the summer and all school breaks.
 Activities include rock climbing, homework help, floor hockey, games, tournaments, crafts and cooking classes.
 Kids have access to the gym and any activities we offer at no charge.
 NCRPD is also the host site for a youth nutrition program that serves a full lunch Monday through Friday during the summer months and snack in the afternoon .

 NCRPD invites seniors all year long to enjoy cards, quilting, gym bowling, other crafts, board games, bingo and a place to meet up with other seniors.
 The Castroville Senior Center also provides a HOT MEAL each weekday for a minimal donation.
 Guests are always welcome to join our seniors.
 Seniors also plan field trips to various local attractions like, the Monterey Bay Aquarium, Monterey County Fair, casino trips, shopping trips and more.

-NCRPD offers two adult sport leagues Indoor Basketball in the summer and Flag Football in the fall.
-The North County Recreation Center is also the local distribution site for the Monterey County Food Bank on the first Thursday of each month.
+NCRPD offers adult sport leagues and recreational activities and classes for adults.
+The North County Recreation Center is also the local distribution site for the Monterey County Food Bank (call for schedule).